-Imagine if you knew which parts of your pages were receiving lots of clicks and which parts were being ignored?
+Imagine if you knew which parts of your website pages were receiving lots of clicks and which website pages were being ignored?
 Armed with such information, you could start to craft a more compelling website.
 Google Analytics is a pretty great tool that helps us measure the performance of our website.
 But as much as it can cover, what it can’t cover is which parts of your web pages are receiving the most engagement.
-This is where heatmaps come in.
-A heatmap shows you exactly where on your website visitors are interacting and engaging the most.
+This is where website heatmaps come in.
+A website heatmap shows you exactly where on your website visitors are interacting and engaging the most.
 Sounds cool, huh?
-Before getting into how to use heatmaps to track clicks on your website, let’s first take a look at why you would install a heatmap.
+Before getting into how to use heatmaps to track clicks on your website, let’s first take a look at why you would install a website heatmap.

 Why are heatmaps so important to track clicks?